elanbarenholtz/elanbarenholtz.github.io/theory.md

 <div class="prose" markdown="1">

-## The Missing Framework

-Cognitive science has no unified theory of cognition.
-There are theories of memory, theories of perception, theories of language, theories of motor control --- each with its own mechanisms, its own vocabulary, its own computational assumptions.
-The brain, apparently, runs dozens of specialized systems in parallel, coordinated by means no one can quite specify.
+## A Unified Theory

+The autoregressive framework is a unified theory of memory, attention, perception, learning, and behavior.
+It rests on a single claim: the brain generates each next cognitive state as the optimal continuation of its own prior output, conditioned on current sensation.
+This single operation --- sequential self-conditioned generation --- produces what we call perceiving, remembering, attending, speaking, reasoning, and acting.
+These are not separate faculties requiring separate explanations.
+They are aspects of the same autoregressive process, observed at different timescales or from different angles.

-This fragmentation is not for lack of effort.
-It reflects a deeper problem: the foundational assumptions shared across most of these theories may be wrong.
-Storage-retrieval models of memory, rule-based accounts of syntax, modular architectures for perception --- each works tolerably within its own domain, but none connects to the others in a way that explains how a single organ does all of these things simultaneously, in real time, with the same tissue.
+Traditional accounts treat these as independent systems: storage-retrieval models of memory, rule-based accounts of syntax, modular architectures for perception.
+Each works tolerably within its own domain, but none connects to the others in a way that explains how a single organ does all of these things simultaneously, in real time, with the same tissue.
+The autoregressive framework replaces this collection of domain-specific mechanisms with one computational principle from which all of them emerge.

-What is missing is not another domain-specific model.
-What is missing is an account of the basic computational operation the brain performs --- one operation, from which perception, memory, language, reasoning, and consciousness emerge as different views of the same process.

-The autoregressive framework is that account.
-The brain generates each next cognitive state as the optimal continuation of its own prior output, conditioned on current sensation.
-This single principle --- sequential self-conditioned generation --- unifies phenomena that have traditionally required separate explanations.

 ## What LLMs Revealed